ecomclub/json-to-elastic/README.md

 # json-to-elastic
-Search for JSON files in repositories on github and send to ElasticSearch.
+Search for JSON files on GitHub repository and sync with ElasticSearch cluster.

 ## Using
 ```php